defshef/defshef-blackjack/README.md

 In the previous section we introduced three different game stages, the display of the game will need to be slightly different depending on the game stage.

 * `player` - When we're in the player stage we should only show one card from the dealer, and should not report their hand value.
 * `dealer` - When in the dealer stage we can show the all of dealer's cards and their hand value
-* `done` - There aren't actually any rendering changes to do here yet.
-When we get on to betting later it'll come into play.
+* `done` - When in the done stage we can reveal who the winner is

 This is a bit of a rabbithole to implement, but the unicode consortium has designated some glyphs for playing cards.
 The [section from the book](http://buildingskills.itmaybeahack.com/book/oodesign-3.1/html/blackjack/card_deck_shoe.html#unicode-images) has the details.
 Although the [wikipedia page](https://en.wikipedia.org/wiki/Playing_cards_in_Unicode) might be easier to use.
 Alternatively, you can just use short strings like "AH" for ace of hearts etc.